kocuj/di/README.md

 ]);
 ```

-The order of adding services is not important, because during construction of service all dependencies will be automatically resolved.
+The order of adding services to container is not important, because during construction of service all dependencies will be automatically resolved.

 To get service object you can use the following code: